 Special courses comprised of IOHE(Industry Oriented Hands on Experience) and also GW(Global Week).
 Industry Oriented Hands on Experience is a 6 months industrial training which is being offered in the final year of the degree.
 Student's get the real industry experience through this course.
-Students are free to choose his/her IOHE with the due approval of the Head of the department while Global Week is a one week programme where student's get the international exposure.
+Students are free to choose his/her IOHE with the due approval of the dean while Global Week is a one week programme where student's get the international exposure.

 IOHE: IOHE is a real experience at the industry.
 This may or may not be in a specific skill set.
-Dean of the Department and the Office of External affairs (optional) has the authority to assign IOHEs, at appropriate industries.
-The students are given freedom to choose his/her own IOHE, but the decision of the Head of the department is final while allotment.
+Head of the Department and the Office of External affairs (optional) has the authority to assign IOHEs, at appropriate industries.
+The students are given freedom to choose his/her own IOHE, but the decision of Head is final while allotment.